 The California Privacy Rights Act (CPRA) supplements the California Consumer Privacy Act (CCPA), extending privacy rights to employees and placing new compliance requirements on employers.
-Read on to discover how CPRA changes CCPA employer requirements and its impact on HR data handling, and learn the best ways to remain compliant.
+Read on to discover how CPRA changes CCPA employee data requirements and its impact on HR data handling, and learn the best ways to remain compliant.

-What Is the CCPA?
+What is the CCPA?

 The CCPA first came into effect in 2020 and is a comprehensive data privacy law that grants California residents rights over the handling of their personal information.
 These include the right to: